Esophageal spasm

 Both conditions are linked to gastroesophageal reflux disease (GERD).
 DES and nutcracker esophagus present similarly and can may require esophageal manometry for differentiation.

 When the coordinated muscle contraction are irregular or uncoordinated, this condition may be called diffuse esophageal spasm.
 These spasms can prevent food from reaching the stomach where food gets stuck in the esophagus.
 At other times the coordinated muscle contraction is very powerful, which is called nutcracker esophagus.
 These contractions move food through the esophagus but can cause severe pain.

 Signs and symptoms

-The symptoms may include trouble swallowing, regurgitation, chest pain, heartburn, globus pharyngis (which is a feeling that something is stuck in the throat) or a dry cough.
+The symptoms may include trouble swallowing, regurgitation, chest pain, heartburn, globus pharyngeus (which is a feeling that something is stuck in the throat) or a dry cough.

 Causes

 It is not clear what causes esophageal spasms.
 Sometimes esophageal spasms start when someone eats hot or cold foods or drinks.
 However, they can also occur without eating or drinking.
 The increased release of acetylcholine may also be a factor, but the triggering event is not known.
 Spasms may also be the result of a food intolerance.